kimoror/ConfiguralManagement/README.md

-Search dependence of python`s libraries
+Search dependence of python libraries
-Result: text of library`s dependences in graphiz format
+Result: text of library dependences in graphiz format

 download(String urlStr, String file): It accepts a link to the site (https://pypi.org/simple/ + package name) and the path to the folder where to upload the package.
 The function loads the file to the specified path.